ramesesinc/modules-waterworks/server/rameses-gov-etracs-waterworks-services2.jar/docs/1-User Manual/09-Create Initial Bill.md

 ![alt text][create4]

 After adding the credit, the balance forward becomes negative.
 That means the previous balance of this bill was an overpayment.
+The lower section of the screen will display the totals and balances.

 After setting up the beginning balance, click on Next.